-ITS visually inspected the external side slopes of the surface impoundment system and the pump back cells to identify any potential indicators of structural weakness or any other adverse condition including signs of erosion; bulging; depressions; cracks; animal forage holes; boils; or excessive, turbid, or sediment-laden seepage.
-One animal forage hole was found on the external slopes of the surface impoundment system.
-Figure 5 shows the animal forage hole found during the annual inspection process; the forage hole was approximately 4-6 inches wide and 10-12 inches deep.
+ITS visually inspected the external side slopes of the surface impoundment system and the pump back cells to identify any potential indicators of structural weakness or any other adverse condition, including signs of erosion; bulging; depressions; cracks; animal forage holes; boils; or excessive, turbid, or sediment-laden seepage.
+No signs of structural weakness or adverse conditions were observed during the annual inspection.